 2. Wait until you hear a dial tone, then dial the intercom number for the party you wish to reach at the remote site.
 You will hear a fast busy signal if you dialed an invalid number.

 • To transfer a call over an E & M tie line,

-- 1. Answer the incoming call.

-- 2. Press CONF.
+- 1. Answer the incoming call. - 2.
+Press the CONF button.

-- 3. Dial the E & M access code that was assigned by the installer,